richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 <img src="https://user-images.githubusercontent.com/44923999/214966079-3a6c80b8-a423-4a49-ad76-00cf37490d38.png" width="800" title="Snipped: January 26, 2023" />

-Select all items that should be displayed as suggestions in the search box dropdown and then click "**Create Demo App**".
-When prompted "Your demo app is ready", click **Download**.
+Select all items that should be displayed as suggestions in the search box dropdown and then click "**Create Demo App**"; when prompted "Your demo app is ready", click **Download**.

+<img src="https://user-images.githubusercontent.com/44923999/214966534-5e5d2436-116a-40bd-af7d-fff296b5f639.png" width="800" title="Snipped: January 26, 2023" />

 Navigate to the Downloads folder using Windows explorer and open **AzSearch.html**.

-<img src="https://user-images.githubusercontent.com/44923999/214966534-5e5d2436-116a-40bd-af7d-fff296b5f639.png" width="800" title="Snipped: January 26, 2023" />

 -----